abcdesktopio/docs/opsdocs/docs/advanced/4.4/applications/simplestapplicationxeyes.md

 # Build a sample xeyes from scratch

-Goal: Add an application from scratch.
+Goal: Build and register a new X11 application container (`xeyes`) with an abcdesktop.io instance from scratch.

 ## Requirements

 You need to have:

-- kubernetes cluster ready to run whith abcdesktop.io installed.
+- A Kubernetes cluster with abcdesktop.io installed and running.
-- `kubectl` must be configured to communicate with your cluster.
+- `kubectl` configured to communicate with your cluster.
-- `docker` command line must be installed too.
+- `docker` command-line tool installed.
-- your own public or private container registry.
+- Your own public or private container registry.

 ## Create a simple application `xeyes`

-To illustrate a simple application, we will install `X11/xedit` inside a container.
+To illustrate a minimal application integration, we will install `xeyes` from the `x11-apps` package inside a container image.

-* Create a Dockerfile to install `xeyes ` application from `x11-apps` package
+* Create a Dockerfile to install the `xeyes` application from the `x11-apps` package

 ```Dockerfile
 FROM ubuntu